 The graduate advisor addresses academic matters affecting graduate students and their academic programs.
-The role of a graduate advisor is distinct from that of the major professor.
-The major professor guides students’ research and usually serves as Dissertation Chair of the Thesis/Dissertation Committee.
+The role of a graduate advisor is distinct from that of the major professor, in having official authority through Graduate Studies.
 In all programs, a graduate advisor’s signature is the only signature (other than the chair’s) that Graduate Studies recognizes as an official signature.

-- Every quarter, review and approve the program of study for each graduate student who has not advanced to candidacy.
+- Review and approve the program of study for each graduate student who has not advanced to candidacy

 - Review and approve student petitions for Planned Educational Leave (PELP) and then forward such petitions to Graduate Studies for approval

-- Academic holds, leaves, grade extensions, and change of degree objective
+- Oversee release of academic holds, leaves, grade extensions, and change of degree objectives

-- Advancement to candidacy and thesis, dissertation and QE committees
+- Review advancement to candidacy, thesis, dissertation, and QE committees

-- Student disqualification procedures and grievance and appeal processes
+- Advise on disqualification procedures and appeal processes

 Only the graduate admissions advisor (in addition to the program chair) has delegated signature authority for admissions, readmission, or change of major petitions for graduate students.
 The graduate admissions advisor may also have responsibility and signature authority for awarding graduate program fellowship allocation funds.
 In many programs, the graduate admissions advisor is chair of an admissions committee charged with reviewing program applications.

-One graduate advis0r in each program may be designated as the graduate admissions advisor.
-This person is nominated and appointed according to the same procedures noted above for graduate advisers.
+One graduate advisor in each program may be designated as the graduate admissions advisor.
+This person is nominated and appointed according to the same procedures noted above for graduate advisors.